 Cash for a tip for your guide and driver

-Do manage your expectations.
-Tiger sightings are never guaranteed - so instead, take time to enjoy the spectacular landscapes and the other fascinating wildlife living in India’s national parks.
+Be aware that tiger sightings are never guaranteed - so instead, take time to enjoy the spectacular landscapes and the other fascinating wildlife living in India’s national parks.
+These wildlife-rich regions are also home to striped hyenas, langurs, sloth bears, Indian wild boar, jackals, caracals as well as birds including kingfishers, serpent eagles, and great-horned owls.
 Game drives are accompanied by expert naturalists who are incredibly knowledgeable about the region’s diverse flora and fauna.

 To find out more about tiger safaris in India, contact Rachel, Red Savannah’s India travel specialist on 01242 787 814.